raychongtk/wallet/README.md

     JPY --> ReservedCredit
     JPY --> Committed
 ```

+# Testing
+## Integration Testing
+Integration tests are used to test the system.
+In this project, I used testcontainers to spin up Postgresql database with real data and response from db instance.
+After that, requests were sent from controller and alongside hit the database to verify the end to end flow.

+## Manual Testing
+Manual testing is used to test the system by using Postman for the API testing.
+It verifies the API endpoints and the response from the server.
+It also verifies the database to check if the data is stored correctly.

 # Future Iteration - Out of Scope but Worth to Explore
 ## Movement State Transition
 Movement is a state machine.
 It should have multiple statuses to indicate the current stage of the fund.
 We create the movement in pending state and reserve the balance.
 When we receive callback from payment gateway, we settle the fund and move reserved balance to committed balance.